James Abbott (Indian Army officer): Abbottabad and later life

 Never from my mind will your memories thwart.

 In 1857, Abbott was promoted to lieutenant-colonel, made a Companion of the Order of the Bath on 24 May 1873 and a general on his retirement in 1877.
 He settled in Ryde on the Isle of Wight in 1890 and was made a Knight Commander on 26 May 1894.
 He died on the Isle of Wight in 1896.
-He is buried with his second wife in Guildford, Surrey.

 Personal life

 Abbott married Margaret Anne Harriet in 1844.
 She gave birth to their daughter Margaret but died in connection to the birth.
 He later married Anna Matilda de Montmorency in 1868, who died shortly after having given birth to a son, James Reymond de Montmorency Abbott.

 Legacy

 The Pakistani city of Abbottabad as well as the district is named after him.
+The city itself was founded by him in January 1853 and later grew from a small military outpost to a hub of trade.

-A portrait of James Abbott dressed as an Afghan noble and relating to his Central Asian journey, was painted in watercolour in 1841 by B. Baldwin (see illustration), now in the collection of the National Portrait Gallery in London, though it is not currently on display.
+A portrait of James Abbott dressed as an Afghan noble and relating to his Central Asian journey, was painted in watercolour in 1841 by B. Baldwin (see illustration), now in the collection of the National Portrait Gallery in London.